vincentzhang96/HearthCaptureLib/readme.md

 Features
 ----

-* Listen on all network interfaces for a Hearthstone start game (`AuroraHandshake`) packet
+- [x] Listen on all network interfaces for a Hearthstone start game (`AuroraHandshake`) packet
-* Parse packets from the TCP packet stream
+- [x] Parse packets from the TCP packet stream
-* Resolve enumerations
+- [x] Resolve enumerations
-* Dump captures to file
+- [x] Dump captures to file
-* Read dump captures
+- [x] Read dump captures
+- [ ] Game Logic Layer - interprets packet stream and converts it into a series of game events ("Player 1 played card X")

 Usage
 ----